AI Layoffs 2025 Hit 50,000 Jobs: What the Numbers Mean for Your Career in 2026

 According to TechCrunch’s layoff tracker, 716 tech companies made cuts in 2025, affecting over 209,000 people.

-Content moderation: Social media companies are replacing human moderators with AI systems.
+Content moderation.
+Social media companies like Meta and X are replacing human moderators with AI systems.

-Software development: Coding assistants are reducing the need for junior developers, though senior roles remain in demand.
+Software development.
+Coding assistants like GitHub Copilot and Cursor are reducing the need for junior developers, though senior roles remain in demand.

 The Honest Take

-AI is genuinely changing the job market.
-That’s not hype.
-But the 2025 layoff numbers are being inflated by companies using AI as convenient cover for traditional cost-cutting.
+AI is changing the job market, but the 2025 layoff numbers are inflated by companies using “AI” as convenient cover for traditional offshoring and cost-cutting.

 The uncomfortable truth is that “we’re investing in AI” is a better story than “we’re offshoring to save money.”
 Both are happening.
 The AI narrative just makes one of them invisible.